Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 ![The Relationship Between Fuel Import Price and Cost of Energy](assets/Graphs/Unit%20Cost%20of%20energy%20and%20Fuel/Unit%20Cost%20of%20Energy%20and%20Import%20Cost%20of%20Fuel%20(2002-2023).png)
 *Figure 4*

 This graph largely supports the logic set out above.
 In 2022 the price of gas reached 4.86 pence per kWh which coincided with a steep rise in the cost to consumer up to 33.61 pence per kWh.
-It is worth noting however that prices were already on the rise in 2021, and the 2022 spike was only an exacerbation to this trend.
+It is worth noting however that prices were already on the rise in 2021, and the 2022 spike was only an exacerbation of this trend.

 The relationship between import price of gas and cost to consumer is less obvious before this spike.
 The correlation matrix below allows for evaluation of the correlation between factors less subjectively.